 As you undoubtedly know, gold performs best in times of uncertainty.

-Dissatisfaction and anger have translated into major political shifts, like the Brexit and the 2016 U.S. presidential election.
-We’re now seeing more protests and more riots — not just in the U.S. but also worldwide, as well.
+Dissatisfaction and anger have translated into major political shifts, like Brexit and the 2016 and 2018 U.S. elections.
+We’re now seeing more protests and more riots — not just in the U.S. but also worldwide.

 Bad actors like North Korea and Russia have gotten more brazen.
 China has gotten more aggressive.
 The U.S. is no longer seen as the world’s most powerful and influential nation.
 And the odds of a large-scale war are at their highest levels in decades.